Job outlooks for Real estate agents and salespersons

 • High employee turnover in this occupation could lead to additional employment opportunities.

-Here are some key facts about Real estate agents and salespersons in Prince Edward Island:
+Here are some key facts about real estate agents and salespersons in Prince Edward Island:

-• Approximately 250 people worked in this occupation in May 2021.
+• Approximately 350 people work in this occupation.

 • Real estate agents and salespersons mainly work in the following sectors: